sosy-lab/benchexec/doc/INSTALL.md

 BenchExec requires that the user which executes the benchmarks can create and modify cgroups (see below for how to allow this).

-For container mode of BenchExec (available since BenchExec 1.9, default starting with BenchExec 2.0), a relatively recent kernel is needed.
+For container mode of BenchExec a relatively recent kernel is needed.
 Please see [container mode](container.md) for the system requirements.

 Without container mode, any Linux kernel version of the last several years is